percona/percona-xtradb-cluster/doc-pxc/source/release-notes/Percona-XtraDB-Cluster-5.6.14-25.1.rst

 Note
 =======

  Since this release introduces galera-3 packages to the repo (in addition to existing galera-2.x packages), you will need to explicitly specify galera package required (2.x for 5.5, 3.x for 5.6) during installation.
+Please refer to updated installation guides for PXC 5.5/5.6 for more information.

 We did our best to eliminate bugs and problems during the testing release, but this is a software, so bugs are expected.
 If you encounter them, please report them to our `bug tracking system <https://bugs.launchpad.net/percona-xtradb-cluster/+filebug>`_.